mcpt/learning/content/game-dev/part-i/introduction.md

 Welcome to the return of MCPT's Game Dev Series!
 Over the course of 3 workshops, we have something for everyone, whether you’re a beginner or an experienced coder.
 Inspired by **Bloons Tower Defense**, you will learn how to code your very own tower-defense game in Processing!

-{{% expand "What is a tower-defense game?" %}}
-{{% notice info %}}

-A **tower-defense game** is a type of strategy game where players will place down "towers", usually with a form of in-game currency that will defend against a set of enemies.
-If you fail to defeat the enemies, you will typically lose health - when you reach zero, it's **Game Over.**

-In **Bloons Tower Defense**, the towers are monkeys, and the enemies are balloons, which spawn in rounds and travel along a pre-determined path.
-Your goal as a player is to strategically spend your currency while placing towers in effective locations, using their special abilities to win the game!

-In this workshop, we will cover the fundamental aspects of a tower-defense game, and in future workshops, we will cover special abilities and ways that you can customize your game to make it your own!

-{{% /notice %}}
-{{% /expand %}}

-Everything will be made step-by-step allowing you to learn and see the progress of the game.
-The speed of the workshop is not set and will be altered at a moment's notice in order, so don’t worry if you don't get everything immediately!

-This website is interactive and holds all the content that we will be going over.
-Flip along and test code just as we do!
-This site will also be accessible at any time for you to look back and review content.

-Check out our demo at the bottom of this page!

-### Additional Info

-{{% expand "What you will learn" %}}
-{{% notice info %}}
-In the first part of this workshop, you will learn about the logic behind the fundamental components in **each level** of a tower-defense game.

-This includes:
-* How to use Lists in Processing for Towers and Balloons
-* How to create and customize Paths using a list of coordinates
-* How to use Mouse Input to create a Drag-And-Drop System
-* How to check if Balloons have reached the end of the path
-* How to use pre-built template code
-{{% /notice %}}
-{{% /expand %}}

-{{% expand "What you will need" %}}
-{{% notice info %}}

-You will need to download [Processing 4.0](https://processing.org/download) from https://processing.org/download, or have Processing 3 or newer installed.

-In our workshop, we will be adding code to several **templates**, which you can download below.

-{{% /notice %}}
-{{%attachments style="blue" title="All Templates" pattern=".*zip"/%}}
-{{% /expand %}}

-{{% expand "The Game Jam" %}}
-{{% notice tip %}}

-Ultimately, the Game Dev Series will build up to a week-long Game Jam during the Winter Break.
-During the Game Jam, you'll develop and create the best game you can!

-There will be many prizes and awards so make sure to participate!

-In addition, by participating in the Game Dev Series and completing challenges, you will earn points which will help you win awards during the Game Jam.

-{{% /notice %}}
-{{% /expand %}}

-### Part I - Demo

 {{< p5js >}}

 // Program main method